Car rams into Israeli troops; 2 Palestinians shot and killed

-JERUSALEM (AP) — Israel says a Palestinian vehicle targeted Israeli soldiers on a highway in the West Bank, prompting troops to open fire, killing two Palestinians inside.
+JERUSALEM (AP) — The Israeli military said a Palestinian vehicle targeted Israeli soldiers on a highway in the West Bank before dawn on Monday, prompting troops to open fire, killing two Palestinians inside.

-The military says an officer and border policeman were injured when the Palestinian car rammed into a group of Israeli troops, running them over on a road outside a village near the city of Ramallah.
+An Israeli officer and border policeman were injured when the Palestinian car rammed into a group of Israeli troops, running them over on a road outside a village near the city of Ramallah, the military said.
 The officer was seriously injured and hospitalized.
+A third Palestinian inside the car was wounded and taken into custody.

-The military says a third Palestinian inside the car was wounded and taken into custody.
+Later Monday, another military statement said an initial inquiry “indicates that the incident was a terror attack” and that the Palestinian suspects had also thrown firebombs at a nearby highway earlier in the night.

-Since 2015, Palestinians have killed over 50 Israelis in stabbings, shootings and car-ramming attacks and Israeli forces have killed over 260 Palestinians in that same period.
+A Palestinian official disputed that account.
+Khaldoun al-Deek, the mayor of the Palestinian village of Nima near where the incident took place, told The Associated Press that the incident took place at a sharp curve in the road, leading him to “believe it was a road accident, not a ramming attack.”

 Most Read Nation & World Stories